whyhankee/node-flw/README.md

 * I'm always struggling with combinations of `auto`, `series`, `parallel`, `waterfall` and keeping references to the results from the called functions.
 It seems to boil down to either:

-	* Assign the results to variables in an outer scope - yuck
+	* Assign the results to variables in an outer scope - yuck.
+This would also require you to use inline functions which gives long messy functions and a performance hit since the functions need to be created every-time the funcion gets called.

-	* Dragging everything with you in a waterfall during the entire flow - yuck
+	* Dragging everything with you in a waterfall during the entire flow - yuck.
+When you need to retain more than a few result variables this get messy real fast.
+It would also limit the beneficial use of parallel functions half-way.

-	* Use `async.auto`, close, however, the dependency map is easy to get wrong over time
+	* Use `async.auto` - Close, however, the dependency map is easy to get wrong over time.

+  * So, in `flw` every function gets called with a context object to store and retrieve data.
+The context object also has some helper methods.

 * Better way to build complex flows, *very heavy* inspired by the elegant  <https://github.com/gulpjs/bach>

-* Be able to stop the flow, keeping the err mechanism for system-errors.
+* Be able to stop the flow, keeping the err mechanism for system-errors - Sometimes there is just no more work to be done.
 Only useful in a .series()

-## How (The context)

-The major change is that during the flow control a context object is passed to all called functions where they store their results or can retrieve results from other functions.
-The context is passed to the final callback.

-The context is an object with some methods to help interact with the flow:

-* `_store('key', cb)`

-  Store the result of an async operation on the context and call the callback

-* `_stop(reason, cb)`

-   Stop's the flow in a .series() call and stores reason in context._stopped)

-* `_clean()`

- Cleans the `flw` related data from the context and returns the context
+* Auto-avoid 'callback on the same tick' stack-overflow issues, all functions will be called with setImmediate().

+*Note*

-_note: context is always passed to the final callback (also in case of an error)_
+  * The context is always passed to the final callback (also in case of an error)

-### Example code
+### Example usage

 ```
 var flw = require('flw');

+var db = ...;
+var eventManager = ...;

-function addUser(userProps, done) {
+function createUser(userProps, done) {
-  var context = {
+  var context = {                               // Initial flw context
-    newUserProps: userProps
+    newUserProps: validateUserProps(userProps)
   };

-  flw.series([
+  var postCreateFn = flw.make.parallel([        // make a parallel flw function
+    _sendUserCreatedEvent
+    _somethingElse,
+  ]);

+  return flw.series([                           // Run in series
     _createUser,
-    _sendCreateEvent
+    postCreateFn,                               // These ones will be executed in parallel
   ], context, function (err, context) {
     if (err) return done(err);

-    return done(null, context.user);
+    return done(null, context.user);             // return the new user
   });
 }

-function _createUser(c, cb) {
+function _createUser(context, cb) {
-  var user = new User(c.userProps);
+  var user = new db.User(c.userProps);
-  return user.save(c._store('user', cb));
+  return user.save(context._store('user', cb));  // Create user in db, store in context
 }

-function _sendCreateEvent(c, cb) {
+function _sendUserCreatedEvent(context, cb) {
-  queue.publish({
+  var newEvent = {
     queue: 'app.user.created',
-    id: c.user.id
+    id: context.user.id                          // use the user.id from the context
+  };
-  }, cb);
+  return eventManager.publish(newEvent, cb);
 }
 ```